NBA Trade Rumors: Chicago Bulls Closing In On Philadelphia 76ers’ Jahlil Okafor?

 Jahlil Okafor’s time with the Philadelphia 76ers seems to be coming to an end, with the Chicago Bulls and New Orleans Pelicans serving as arguably the teams most interested.
 Several NBA trade rumors mention the Bulls and Pelicans as having reportedly reached out to the 76ers regarding a trade for the backup center.
-With the latest rumblings, business have pick up quickly.
+With the latest rumblings, business has picked up quickly.

 CSN Chicago cited a couple of weeks ago that NBA sources had informed them of the Bulls making calls to the 76ers.
 The apple of the Bulls’ eye is reportedly the 6-foot-11 center Jahlil Okafor.